 - Insufficient Hot Water

 If you’re experiencing nothing at all or very little hot water, there could possibly be a problem with the pilot light.
-If you’re uncertain how to fix the water heater, reach out to our technicians at 912-208-2399.
+If you’re uncertain how to fix the water heater, reach out to our technicians at 912-208-2399 in Savannah.
 While some landlords can reignite the pilot light on their own, it can be risky if you’re unsure of the process.

 If you notice natural gas, don’t attempt to restart the pilot.
 Contact your city’s utility company immediately.